-There are several ways to treat the skin / acne during pregnancy.
-These include washing the face properly, using the right moisturizers, gentle drying and allowing nature to take its course.
+There are several ways to treat skin/acne during pregnancy.
+These include washing the face properly, using the right moisturizers, gentle drying, and allowing nature to take its course.

 The pregnancy changes in the body are not always beautiful, but rest assured the sebaceous glands will return to normal excretion levels after the baby is born and skin conditions will clear.